microsoft/qlib/docs/component/online.rst

 **NOTE**: User should keep his data source updated to support online serving.
 For example, Qlib provides `a batch of scripts <https://github.com/microsoft/qlib/blob/main/scripts/data_collector/yahoo/README.md#automatic-update-of-daily-frequency-datafrom-yahoo-finance>`_ to help users update Yahoo daily data.

+Known limitations currently
+- Currently, the daily updating prediction for the next trading day is supported.
+But generating orders for the next trading day is not supported due to the `limitations of public data <https://github.com/microsoft/qlib/issues/215#issuecomment-766293563>_`

 Online Manager
 =============